Kawasaki Bighorn 350 & Bison 250

 Single-ring Wiseco Piston 12.9oz

+To the left is the stock 68mm oem F8 250 "Cast" aluminum Piston.
 To the right is the 70mm Forged Wiseco piston (originally made for the Suzuki TS 250).

 Despite being 2mm larger than the stock Kawasaki piston, the Wiseco is still slightly lighter, and has rings that are made of much better quality material.